Not all solid surface counters are made with the same ingredients. Some are considered acrylic and some polyester.

 All solid surface counters, no matter the brand, no matter the blend, will scratch.
 That is why you need to religiously use cutting boards on this material.

-Using the Barcol indentation test, polyester and acrylic, while not exactly the same, are close enough that differences... are functionally insignificant.
-Both stand up equally well to boiling water (212 degrees F), a minimum standard for residential kitchen counters.
+Using the Barcol indentation test, polyester and acrylic, while not exactly the same, are close enough that differences are... functionally insignificant.
+Both stand up equally well to boiling water (212 F), a minimum standard for residential kitchen counters.